Hungary: Military

 The president holds the title of commander-in-chief of the nation's armed forces.
 The Ministry of Defence jointly with chief of staff administers the armed forces, including the Hungarian Ground Force (HDF) and the Hungarian Air Force.
 Since 2007, the Hungarian Armed Forces has been under a unified command structure.
 The Ministry of Defence maintains political and civil control over the army.
 A subordinate Joint Forces Command coordinates and commands the HDF.
 In 2016, the armed forces had 31,080 personnel on active duty, the operative reserve brought the total number of troops to fifty thousand.
 In 2016, it was planned that military spending the following year would be $1.21 billion, about 0.94% of the country's GDP, well below the NATO target of 2%.
 In 2012, the government adopted a resolution in which it pledged to increase defence spending to 1.4% of GDP by 2022.

 Military service is voluntary, though conscription may occur in wartime.
 In a significant move for modernisation, Hungary decided in 2001 to buy 14 JAS 39 Gripen fighter aircraft for about 800 million EUR.
-Hungarian National Cyber Security Center was re-organised in 2016 in order to become more efficient through cyber security.
+Hungarian National Cyber Security Centre was re-organised in 2016 in order to become more efficient through cyber security.
 In 2016, the Hungarian military had about 700 troops stationed in foreign countries as part of international peacekeeping forces, including 100 HDF troops in the NATO-led ISAF force in Afghanistan, 210 Hungarian soldiers in Kosovo under command of KFOR, and 160 troops in Bosnia and Herzegovina.
 Hungary sent a 300-strong logistics unit to Iraq in order to help the U.S. occupation with armed transport convoys, though public opinion opposed the country's participation in the war.